skyzh/mini-lsm/mini-lsm-book/src/week2-05-manifest.md

 src/compact.rs
 ```

-For now, we only use two types of the manifest records: SST flush and compaction.
+For now, we only use three types of the manifest records: Memtable create, SST flush and compaction.
+Memtable create record stores the id of the memtable created newly.
 SST flush record stores the SST id that gets flushed to the disk.
 Compaction record stores the compaction task and the produced SST ids.
 Every time you write some new files the the disk, first sync the files and the storage directory, and then write to the manifest and sync the manifest.
 The manifest file should be written to `<path>/MANIFEST`.

 To sync the directory, you may implement the `sync_dir` function, where you can use `File::open(dir).sync_all()?` to sync it.
 On Linux, directory is a file that contains the list of files in the directory.
 By doing fsync on the directory, you will ensure that the newly-written (or removed) files can be visible to the user if the power goes off.